 This standard sets out specific food handling controls relating to the receipt, storage, processing, display, packaging, transportation, disposal and recall of food.
 Other requirements relate to the skills and knowledge of food handlers and their supervisors, the health and hygiene of food handlers and the cleaning and maintenance of food premises and equipment.

 This standard sets out the requirements for food premises, fixtures, fittings, equipment and food transport vehicles.

 This Standard requires food businesses that process food for service to vulnerable people to implement a documented and audited food safety program, as defined in Standard 3.2.1 of the Food Standards Code.

 State Food Safety Legislation

 In NSW the NSW Food Authority have primary responsibility for Food Safety.

 All food businesses in NSW must :

-•Hold a current NSW Food Authority licence (this applies only to specific food businesses in sectors covered by a Regulation under the Food Act 2015 (NSW); or
+• Hold a current NSW Food Authority Licence (this applies only to specific food businesses in sectors covered by the Food Act 2003 (NSW) and the Food Regulation 2015)

 •Notify the Local Council of their food activity details.
 This applies to almost all other food businesses and includes those involved in temporary events and businesses which sell any sort of food or food ingredient as any part of their business.
 It is required by national food law (Food Safety Standard 3.2.2)